 - Valid passport or other valid travel identification with at least a couple of free pages.

-- Printed copy of you Endorsement Letter.
+- A printed copy of your Endorsement Letter.
 By the way, after receiving an Endorsement Letter you need to print it out in two (2) copies: the first copy – to put into this visa package and the second copy – to hang on the wall :).
 It will inspire you in cloudy days and in an unhappy mood.

 - Printed visa application.